May is National Electrical Safety Month

 - Minimize the use of extension cords and never plug two extension cords together.

 - Use light bulbs that correspond with the recommended wattage on the fixture.
-Check the sticker on the fixture to determine the maximum wattage bulb to use.

 - Inspect all electrical appliances before using them to ensure they’re properly grounded.